A Survey on Deep Learning Event Extraction: Approaches and Applications: Event Extraction Paradigm

 \subsection{Pipeline-based Paradigm}

 The pipeline-based method treats all sub-tasks as independent classification problems \cite{DBLP:conf/acl/DaganJVHCR18, DBLP:conf/sigmod/FunkeBNMT18, DBLP:journals/tsmc/GasmiMKGL18}.
-The pipeline approach is widely used because it simplifies the entire event extraction task.
-The pipeline-based event extraction method converts event extraction tasks into a multi-stage classification problem.
+The pipeline approach is widely used since it simplifies the entire event extraction task.
+The pipeline-based event extraction method, as shown in Fig. \ref{Du}, converts event extraction tasks into a multi-stage classification problem.
 The required classifiers include: 1) A trigger classifier is used to determine whether the term is the event trigger and the type of event.
 2) An argument classifier is used to determine whether the word is the argument of the event.
 3) An argument role classifier is used to determine the category of arguments.

-The classical deep learning-based event extraction model DMCNN \cite{DBLP:conf/acl/ChenXLZ015} uses two dynamic multi-pooling convolutional neural networks for trigger classification and argument classification.
+The classical deep learning-based event extraction model Dynamic Multi-Pooling Convolutional Neural Network (DMCNN) \cite{DBLP:conf/acl/ChenXLZ015} uses two dynamic multi-pooling convolutional neural networks for trigger classification and argument classification.
 The trigger classification model identifies the trigger.
 If there is a trigger, the argument classification model is used to identify arguments and their roles.
-Sha et al. \cite{DBLP:conf/acl/ShaLLLCS16} proposed a pattern balancing method based on regularization called RBPB.
-The model combines trigger embedding, sentence-level embedding, and pattern features as features of trigger classification to balance the effects of patterns and other valuable features.
-RBPB also uses a regularization approach to take advantage of the relationship among arguments.
 PLMEE \cite{DBLP:conf/acl/YangFQKL19} also uses two models employing trigger extraction and argument extraction.
 Argument extractor uses the result of trigger extraction to reason.
-It performs well through introducing BERT \cite{DBLP:conf/naacl/DevlinCLT19}.
+It performs well through introducing Bidirectional Encoder Representation from Transformers (BERT) \cite{DBLP:conf/naacl/DevlinCLT19}.